Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 7) Beaming and energy transportation: Do you have a few people in your life who you sometimes wish were far away?
 "Beam me up, Scotty!"
 This sentence - or some version of

-about on this planet.
+on this planet.
 However, more than 50 years after those famous words were first spoken we are still no closer to beaming anybody anywhere - much to my disappointment, I might add.
-Are there
+Are there no

-no stickers out there for beaming yet?
+stickers out there for beaming yet?
 No pendants or potions?
 They seem to work for a lot of other things, why not for beaming people about?

 8) The science: A famous YouTube doctor with a multi-million viewer following recently said in one of his videos that he prefers older science, because nowadays they can produce studies with